winesapOS/winesapOS/README.md

 **Semi-automated steps:**

-1. Follow the winesapOS [setup](#setup) guide to get the minimal image onto an external drive.
+1. Follow the winesapOS [getting-started](#getting-started) guide to get the minimal image onto an external drive.
 2. Boot into winesapOS that is on the external drive.
 3. Use GParted to partition the free storage space.
 The labels are suffixed with the number zero "0" (not the letter "O").
     - For macOS: